 - Drink a lot of water or any liquid you are fond of.
 Liquids help you to re-hydrate faster.

-- After reaching home take rest for some time and also avoid heavy work during the day.
+- After reaching home, take a rest for some time and also avoid heavy work during the day.

 - On that day eat healthy meals full of proteins and iron.

-- Avoid smoking or alcohol at least some hours after the donating process.
+- Avoid smoking or alcohol for at least a few hours after the plasma donation.

 Are There Any Risks And Side Effects Of Plasma Donation?